Posted on 10 Feb 21by

-Accepting a company’s job offer when you know very little about the company is like saying ‘yes’ to a marriage proposal from someone you just met.
+Accepting a company’s job offer when you know very little about the company's culture is like saying "yes" to a marriage proposal from someone you just met.
 Knowledge of your partner is crucial for a successful relationship—personal and professional.

 Company culture is a primary factor leading to job satisfaction.
 Liking your work or loving your paycheck may not be enough if the company's environment is unpleasant or unwelcoming.
-Before you accept an offer, try to learn as much as you can about the company will help you twofold; not only will you find out if the culture is a good fit, you will also be more prepared for an interview.
+Before you accept an offer, try to learn as much as you can about the company's culture.
+This will help you twofold: not only will you find out if the culture is a good fit, but you also will be more prepared to ask important questions during the interview.

 A good first step in the culture assessment process is to see what others have to say about your potential employer.
-Search their name to see what you get.
-Look to see if they are mentioned in any magazines, newspapers, or journals.
-You can also network to find out if any of your friends, family or acquaintances know of an employee at the company.
-This is a great way to get the inside scoop - and potentially a referral, if all works out!
+Search the company name to see what online reference pop up.
+Check out the company's social pages and look at their Google Business Profile.
+You can also network to find out if any of your friends, family, or acquaintances know an employee at the company.
+This is a great way to get the inside scoop—and maybe even a referral, if all works out!

-Glassdoor is another resource.
-It was created for potential employees to acquire inside information before deciding to work at a company.
-The site has thousands of reviews by employees who can rate the salary, benefits, work environment, and more.
-Keep in mind that people are a lot more likely to put energy into this when they are unhappy, not happy, so be mindful that there is usually another side to the story.
-Also, if there are only a couple of reviews, not all employees’ voices will be represented.
+Glassdoor is another resource that allows potential employees to acquire inside information before deciding to work at a company.
+The site has thousands of reviews by employees who rate a company's salary, benefits, work environment, and more.
+But a word of caution: People are much more likely to put energy into a review when they are unhappy, not happy, so be mindful that there is usually another side to the story.
+Also, if there are only a few reviews, not all employees’ voices will be represented.

-During the interview, it’s important to pay attention to the questions that the interviewer(s) ask.
-When it’s your turn to ask questions, it’s an opportune moment for you to probe into the culture of the company.
+During an interview, it’s important to pay attention to the questions that the interviewer(s) ask.
+When it’s your turn to ask questions, take advantage of this opportune moment to probe into the company's culture.
 You can base your questions on the position for which you’re interviewing, as well as ask general questions relevant for all employees, including those that will help you assess the company's benefits offerings.

 If you are seeking a management type role, you can ask: